NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models

 \subsubsection{Implementation Details}

-Our training framework spans 90 epochs with a batch size of 512.
-We adopt the AdamW optimizer with an initial learning rate of \(1\times10^{-4}\), which is modulated through a cosine annealing schedule.
-For adversarial example generation during training (as defined in Equation \eqref{eq8}), we implement PGD-5 with a default perturbation magnitude $\epsilon = 1/255$ for both training and testing phases, though we analyze the effects of different $\epsilon$ values in subsequent sections.
+Our training framework spans 90 epochs with a batch size of 32.
+We adopt the AdamW optimizer with an initial learning rate of $1\times10^{-4}$, which is modulated through a cosine annealing schedule.
+For adversarial example generation during training, we implement PGD-5 with a default perturbation magnitude $\epsilon = 1/255$ for training phases, though we analyze the effects of different $\epsilon$ values in subsequent sections.
 For the TokenRefiner $R$, we implement a default 2-layer neural network architecture, with the impact of network depth examined in our ablation studies.
 Regarding the multi-layer prompt architecture, our default configuration utilizes all 12 transformer layers, with layer-specific effects analyzed in detailed experiments.
 The hyperparameter $\alpha_0$ in Equation \eqref{alpha} is set to 5.0.
-All experiments are conducted on NVIDIA A800 80GB GPUs.
+All experiments are conducted on a single NVIDIA A800 80GB GPU.